swusjask/swusjask.github.io/_posts/2025-09-22-cimpa-research-school-on-arithmetic-in-action.md

   alt: Cimpa Photo
 ---

 This July 2025, I had the incredible opportunity to participate in the CIMPA Research School on "Arithmetic in Action: Number Theory and its Applications to Cryptography and Coding Theory" held at Universitas Gadjah Mada in Yogyakarta, Indonesia.
-As a cryptography enthusiast, this experience was truly transformative and opened my eyes to the deep mathematical foundations underlying modern cryptographic systems.
+As a cryptography enthusiast, this experience was amazing and really opened my mind to the deep mathematical foundations underlying modern cryptographic systems.

 ## CIMPA Research School